 - Notification of a tax audit is sent to the taxpayer eight days prior to the tax audit, at the latest.

 - Tax audit is conducted with an interview with the taxpayer or an authorised person on behalf of the taxpayer.

 - Minutes of the tax audit are issued.

-- The taxpayer can object to the minutes within a prescribed filing deadline.
-If objection shows new facts and evidence, the tax administration will prepare supplementary minutes.
+- The taxpayer can complain to the minutes within a prescribed filing deadline.
+If objection shows new facts and evidence, the Tax Administration will prepare supplementary minutes.